 Dr. Naqvi says that "hangxiety" could also have something to do with how alcohol affects the GABA (gamma aminobutyric acid) receptor in your brain, which is the system that helps send messages from your brain to your nervous system.
 Drinking alcohol tends to have a calming effect on that part of the brain (some anti-anxiety meds, including benzodiazepines like Xanax, also target GABA receptors), but once that buzz wears off, you might realise that the relief was only temporary.

 Another culprit for hangover anxiety?
 A lack of proper sleep.
 Sure, a few drinks might put you to sleep, but Dr. Naqvi says that it also can disturb your sleep, both because you're likely getting up to pee at night.
 But, also because it decreases the amount of REM sleep you get, causing you to to wake up more irritable and anxious.

-Dr. Naqvi adds that anxiety during a hangover could affect people who don't necessarily have an anxiety disorder, but that those who do suffer from generalized anxiety are definitely more sensitive to it.
+Dr. Naqvi adds that anxiety during a hangover could affect people who don't necessarily have an anxiety disorder, but that those who do suffer from generalised anxiety are definitely more sensitive to it.

 And, as for why hangxiety affects some, but not others?
-"Some people metabolize alcohol faster than others.
-Other people have more buildup of the toxic metabolites of alcohol because of how they metabolize alcohol, and some may have more sensitivity in the brain to these effects," he says.
+"Some people metabolise alcohol faster than others.
+Other people have more buildup of the toxic metabolites of alcohol because of how they metabolise alcohol, and some may have more sensitivity in the brain to these effects," he says.